PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

    - Calling ``cd ..`` changes the current directory to its parent directory.

 .. note::
-   - You can make a path combining different shortcuts, for example ``cd ~/../..`` will change the current directory to the root directory in the previous :ref:`example <directory_hierarchy>` (home directory, then go up two levels).
+   - You can make a path combining different shortcuts, for example ``cd ~/../..`` will change the current directory to the root directory in the previous :ref:`example <bash-fig-directory-hierarchy>` (home directory, then go up two levels).

 To know where to go, you may need to know what are the files and directory contained in a given directory.
 You can use ``ls`` (**l**\ ist **f**\ iles) to print them out.

 .. only:: not latex

-   Here is a small example illustrating the previous commands where the structure is the same as in :ref:`directory_hierarchy`.
+   Here is a small example illustrating the previous commands where the structure is the same as in :numref:`bash-fig-directory-hierarchy`.

    .. asciinema:: ../_static/asciicast/bash/navigation_output.cast
       :rows: 19

-Change
+Change to the filesystem
 ==========================

 We can now start to modify the hierarchical structure adding and removing files and directories.